History and Modern Languages

 International Baccalaureate: 42 points, with 776 at Higher Level

-Essential Subjects: A Level/IB Higher level in the relevant language (except Russian, which can be studied from scratch)
+Essential Subjects: A Level/IB Higher level in the relevant language (for languages to be studied post A Level)

 If you would like to study Russian from scratch, evidence of language ability will be required.